[PREV - SECURING_RIGHTS] [TOP]

 then don't read this.)

 The murderer has pulled a "Thor Bridge".
+You know

-bridge, but Holmes spots a little nick in
+murdered on a stone bridge, but Holmes spots a

-the parapet, and realizes that the person
+little nick in the parapet, and realizes that the

-so after the shot was fired the weight pulled
+tossed over the edge so that after the shot was

-the gun over the edge and into the drink.
+fired the weight pulled the gun over the edge and

 her bedroom window open six inches or so,